When you’re stressed, sometimes the hardest thing to do is, in the end, the least painful.

 Or maybe you’re mindlessly scrolling because you’ve got So Much You Need To Do and every time you think about dealing with something, five other things get up in your mental grill like “Oh, hey, and don’t forget about me!” and before you know it you’re one email notification away from suffocating from the pressure to do and fix and accomplish everything now, well, and without breaking a sweat.

-That suffocating feeling sucks – hard – and when you feel like your drowning in modern life, your phone – specifically social media – doubles as general anesthetic, distracting you and numbing out unsavory feelings with clever ads, images, and random blog posts by personal trainers in New England.
+That suffocating feeling sucks – hard – and when you feel like your drowning in modern life, your phone – specifically social media – doubles as a general anesthetic, distracting you and numbing out unsavory feelings with clever ads, images, and random blog posts by personal trainers in New England.

 The phone is like a remote control.
 With it you can change the channel in your head to something new.
 Different.
 Less personal.
 Less YOU.